Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 Performing the same trick again to $A_3'$, we can replace $\set{-1,2,3}, \set{-1,-2,3} \in \A_n'$ by $\set{-1,3}$, obtaining $A_3'' \in \Musat$.
 Again for general $n \ge 3$ we get $A_n'' \in \Musat$, $n(A_n'') = n$, $c(A_n'') = 2^n - 2$, $\delta(A_n'') = 2^n - n - 2$, and $\minvdeg(A_n'') = 2^n - 3$; note here the crucial difference, that the min-var-degree has only been changed by $-1$.
 The reason is that there are two variables now with minimum occurrences, namely $n-1, n$, where the degree of variable $n$ changed first by $-2$, then by $-1$, while for variable $n-1$ the degree first changed by $-1$, and then by $-2$ (and for the other variables $1, \dots, n-2$ we have degree changes by $-1$, $-1$).

-Now one might imagine this process of ``strict full subsumption resolutions''/ continuing until deficiency $2^{n-1} - (n - 1) + 1$, always with change of the min-var-degree by $-1$, just before the deficiency of the previous $A_{n-1}$ --- this would yield the function $\nonmer$.
-However the combinatorial reality is more complicated, and as we prove in this \Schrift{} (Section \ref{sec:strbMU}), at least we can not get until $2^{n-1} - (n - 1) + 1 = 2^{n-1}-n+2$ for $n \ge 4$ (in effect), that is, at these deficiencies $k = 6, 13, 28, \dots$ we have $\minnonmer(k) \le \nonmer_1(k) = \nonmer(k) - 1$.\footnote{We do not apply the method outlined in this Subsection for obtaining lower bounds as far as we can, but only as needed in this \Schrift{}; see the end of Subsection \ref{sec:preciseval} for some further remarks.} We will develop the lower bound method outlined above somewhat further in Subsection \ref{sec:preciseval}.
-In general the determination of $\minnonmer(k)$ seems complicated, however the construction of examples showing $\minvdeg(\Leani{\delta=k}) \ge \nonmer(k)$ is rather easy (see Lemma \ref{lem:leansharpaux}).
+We will apply this lower bound method to simple cases in Subsection \ref{sec:preciseval}.
+One might imagine this process of ``strict full subsumption resolutions'' continuing until deficiency $2^{n-1} - (n - 1) + 1$, always with change of the min-var-degree by $-1$, just before the deficiency of the previous $A_{n-1}$ --- this would yield the function $\nonmer$.
+However the combinatorial reality is more complicated, and as we prove in this \Schrift{} (Section \ref{sec:strbMU}), at least we can not get until $2^{n-1} - (n - 1) + 1 = 2^{n-1}-n+2$ for $n \ge 4$ (in effect), that is, at these deficiencies $k = 6, 13, 28, \dots$ we have $\minnonmer(k) \le \nonmer_1(k) = \nonmer(k) - 1$.
+In general the determination of $\minnonmer(k)$ seems complicated, however the construction of examples showing the weaker $\minvdeg(\Leani{\delta=k}) \ge \nonmer(k)$ is rather easy (see Lemma \ref{lem:leansharpaux}).

-After having developed some intuition on the main results of this \Schrift, we turn now to the discussion of the background and context.
+After having developed now some intuition on the main results of this \Schrift, we turn to the discussion of the background and context.